JCMexplains/writing-for-success-2023/textbook.md

 You may know the answers to these questions off the top of your head.
-If you are like most people, however, you find answers to tough questions like these by searching the Internet, visiting the library, or asking others for information.
+If you are like most people, however, you find answers to tough questions like these by searching the internet, visiting the library, or asking others for information.
 To put it simply, you perform research.

 Whether you are a scientist, an artist, a paralegal, or a parent, you